EmptyOps/parse-os/README.md

 Go to your fork on GitHub → Click “Compare & pull request”.

 Use a clear title (e.g. feat: add plugin manager)

-After Submitting PR

-Maintainers will check your PR in a few days.
-If they ask for changes, make updates in the same branch.
-After approval, it will be squash-merged into the main branch to keep history clean.

----

-## 🧠 2.
-Guidelines & Best Practices
-Keep PRs small, modular, and focused — easier to review and merge

----

-## 💬 3.
-Communication & Support
-Discuss new ideas or architecture-level changes in Discussions or Issues.
-Be kind, respectful, and collaborative — follow the Code of Conduct.
-For help or clarifications, comment directly on your PR or open a short discussion thread.